elisabettavanoli/PSD-BonillaVanoli/README.md

 * Elisabetta Vanoli 10777232

 ## Choreographed process
 The initiator, after getting the internal ethical committee's approval, starts the process by sending an invite to collaborators to partecipate in the clinical trial.
-After 10 days, if at least 5 collaborators decided to participate, the initiator send them a notification to start the experimentation.
+After 10 days, if at least N collaborators decided to participate, the initiator send them a notification to start the experimentation.
 They have 90 days to send back their results; if the collaborators did not sent them in 80 days, the initiator sends them a reminder.
 Once the results are collected, the initiator analyzes all the received results and writes a final report of the clinical trial and sends it to those who participated.

 ![Choreography Diagram](images/choreography.png)